 |Available as||Capsules and injection|

-Palonosetron is known as a 5HT3-receptor antagonist.
+Palonosetron is an anti-sickness medicine.
+It is known as a serotonin receptor antagonist.
 It is prescribed to stop you from feeling sick.
 It works by blocking the effect of a naturally produced chemical in your body, called serotonin.
-Serotonin is also referred to as 5HT.
+Serotonin is also referred to as 5HT3.

 Before taking palonosetron